justjanne/moka-icon-theme/README.md

 ## Copying or Reusing

-This project has mixed licencing.
-You are free to copy, redistribute and/or modify aspects of this work under the terms of each licence accordingly (unless otherwise specified).
+This project is licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt) and the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

-The Moka icon assets (any and all source `.svg` files or rendered `.png` files) are licenced under the terms of the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

-Included scripts are free software licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).
+The Moka icon assets (any and all `.png` files) are licenced under the terms of the CC-by-SA (which is encoded in the PNG metadata), all SVG icons, icon source materials, scripts and other bits are free software licenced under the GNU GPL; you can copy, redistribute and/or modify aspects of this work under the terms of each license accordingly.

-When reusing this work please include a proper attribution:
+When reusing this work be sure to include a proper attribution:

 > "[Moka Icons](http://snwh.org/moka)" by [Sam Hewitt](http://samuelhewitt.com/) is licensed under [CC-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/)